zyphlar/influxdb.org/source/docs/query_language/index.md

 Return the last point from every time series in the database.

+### Deleting data

+The delete query looks like the following:

+`delete from response_times where time > now() - 1h`

+With no time constraints this query will delete every point in the time series `response_times`.
+You have to be a db admin in order to be able to delete data from timeseries.

+Any conditions in the where clause that don't set the start and/or end time will be ignored, for example the following query:

+`delete from response_times where user = 'foo'`

+will return an error.

 ### The Where Clause

 We've already seen the where clause for selecting time ranges and a specific point.
 You can also use it to filter based on given values, comparators, or regexes.
 Here are some examples of different ways to use where.